kubernetes/website/content/en/blog/_posts/2024-03-11-diy-create-your-own-cloud-with-kubernetes-part-3/index.md

 [Kubeadm](https://github.com/kubernetes-sigs/cluster-api/tree/main/bootstrap) as the Bootstrap Provider - as the standard method for preparing clusters in Cluster API.
 This provider is developed as part of the Cluster API itself.
 It requires only a prepared system image with kubelet and kubeadm installed and allows generating configs in the cloud-init and ignition formats.

-*Overall, we hesitated quite a bit between choosing Talos Linux and Kamaji+Kubeadm for running clusters in Cluster API, but ultimately decided in favor of the latter solution.
-Primarily because of the ability to run the control plane in containers, rather than in separate virtual machines.*
+It's worth noting that Talos Linux also supports provisioning via the Cluster API and [has](https://github.com/siderolabs/cluster-api-bootstrap-provider-talos) [providers](https://github.com/siderolabs/cluster-api-bootstrap-provider-talos) for this.
+Although previous articles discussed using Talos Linux to set up a management cluster on bare-metal nodes, to provision tenant clusters the Kamaji+Kubeadm approach has more advantages.
+It facilitates the deployment of Kubernetes control planes in containers, thus removing the need for separate virtual machines for control plane instances.
+This simplifies the management and reduces costs.

-### How it works
+## How it works

-The primary object in Cluster API is the `Cluster` resource, which acts as the parent for all others.
+The primary object in Cluster API is the `Cluster` resource, which acts as the parent for all the others.
 Typically, this resource references two others: a resource describing the **control plane** and a resource describing the **infrastructure**, each managed by a separate provider.

 Unlike the Cluster, these two resources are not standardized, and their `kind` depends on the specific provider you are using:

 {{< figure src="clusterapi2.svg" caption="A diagram showing the relationship of a `Cluster` resource and the resources it links to in Cluster API" alt="A diagram showing the relationship of a Cluster resource and the resources it links to in Cluster API" >}}

-Within Cluster API, there is also a resource named MachineDeployment, which describes a group of nodes, whether they are physical servers or virtual machines.
+Within Cluster API, there is also a resource named `MachineDeployment`, which describes a group of nodes, whether they are physical servers or virtual machines.
 This resource functions similarly to standard Kubernetes resources such as Deployment, ReplicaSet, and Pod, providing a mechanism for the declarative description of a group of nodes and automatic scaling.

 In other words, the `MachineDeployment` resource allows you to declaratively describe nodes for your cluster, automating their creation, deletion, and updating according to specified parameters and the requested number of replicas.